bonn0062/GSoD/absolute_beginners.rst

   array([1., 2., 3., 4., 5., 6., 7., 8.])

 The **savetxt()** and **loadtxt()** functions accept additional optional parameters such as header, footer, and delimiter.
 While text files can be easier for sharing, .npy and .npz files are faster to retrieve.
-If you need a more sophisticated handling of your text file (for example, if you need to work with lines that contain missing values), you will want to use the  `genfromtxt function <https://docs.scipy.org/doc/numpy/reference/generated/numpy.genfromtxt.html#numpy.genfromtxt>`_.
+If you need more sophisticated handling of your text file (for example, if you need to work with lines that contain missing values), you will want to use the  `genfromtxt function <https://docs.scipy.org/doc/numpy/reference/generated/numpy.genfromtxt.html#numpy.genfromtxt>`_.

 With savetxt, you can specify headers, footers, comments, and more. `Read more about savetxt here <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_.